-The result of a correctly conducted phase of discovery is a strategic plan that defines the goals or desired results of the project, which also includes the main steps and stages of its implementation.
+The result of a correctly conducted discovery phase in software development is a strategic plan that defines the goals or desired results of the project, which also includes the main steps and stages of its implementation.
 It can also be called a communication tool, a document that helps to explain the development strategy, answer all the “why” and “why” on the way to achieving the goal at each stage of the plan.

 Here, the initial task and requirements acquire the final formulation, and the interconnection of various systems determines the development of the final product.

-Having completed the discovery phase, the customer receives a number of undeniable advantages:
+Having completed the discovery phase in software development, the customer receives a number of undeniable advantages:

 - A clear technical specification with deadlines and project budget.

 - Expert assessment of the project and alternative solutions, technologies that may be applicable.

 - Business analysis of the project idea and revealing hidden aspects that were not taken into consideration initially.